 FHTC students who complete an Associate of Applied Science degree in Graphic Arts Technology may pursue a Bachelor of Applied Science degree from Pittsburg State University.
 Students earning the BAS degree complete a major in technology with a selected emphasis through the Department of Graphics and Imaging Technologies in the College of Technology.

-Megan graduated from FHTC with her Associate of Applied Science degree in Graphic Arts Technology in 2017 and began her teaching career as an adjunct instructor.
+Megan graduated from FHTC with her Associate of Applied Science in Graphic Arts Technology degree in 2017 and began her teaching career as an adjunct instructor.
 The production side Graphic Arts Instructor, she also manages the college’s in-house printing and finishing operations, as well as screen printing projects.
 Megan has taught community arts classes in the area for the past five years and also serves as a volunteer to several local organizations.

 Flint Hills Technical College does not discriminate on the basis of sex including pregnant and parenting students, sexual orientation, handicap, race, color, age, religion, marital status, or national or ethnic origin in educational programs, admissions policies, employment policies, financial aid or other College-administered programs.
 For questions or concerns regarding non-discrimination contact the Director of Human Resources at 620.343.4600.